-Memories of a magical childhood world of nature (city lot) combined with things I observe on nature walks are the inspiration for my current body of work.
+Memories of a magical childhood world of wonder (an overgrown city lot) combined with things I observe on nature walks are the inspiration for my current body of work.
 This mix-up of childhood memories and the plethora of line, color and form I find in nature now creates vivid, abundant visions in my mind, which I challenge myself to recreate on canvas.

 The complicated, messy visions I have bode well with my tendency to be a “heavy-handed” artist (all my life).
 Over my 26 year career, I’ve gone from using one or two processes/materials in my work, to using ten or more.
 All of this takes quite a bit of time, but there is nothing like the feeling when a piece finally looks “whole” to me.
 For materials, I currently work with acrylic paint via monotype transfer and brush, oil pastel, wax crayon, ink, pencil patina and fiber tattoo.
 I add processes as they come to me, and let others fall away, sometimes without even realizing it.
 I can’t wait to see what sneaks itself into my work next.

 As for the origin of the little drawings and scribbles inherent in my work, all I know for sure that they have to be there.
 I believe I was born making little drawings – I can’t remember not knowing I was an artist.
 I’ve been accruing visual images and colors and ideas in my head as far back as I can remember (even spoken words have color to me).
 All my life, as I’ve let all of this come out of my head onto paper or canvas, (or, despite getting into trouble, on my bedroom walls and desk surface in school during my early years), it seems to be forever regenerating in my mind - a constant supply of visual inspiration – lucky me!
 Also, isn’t it wonderful that all of these little scribblings entertain up close, yet serve a purpose (visual texture) as you view my work from a distance?